DaryaShyroka/russian-to-english-stt/COLX_585_Team_Agreement.md

 8. **Availability**:

-The team members are available from 8:00-5:00 PST, excluding lecture and lab times.
+The team members are available from 8:00-5:00 PST Monday-Saturday, excluding lecture and lab times.
 This may change based on project needs or unexpected circumstances, in which case it will be communicated in advance.
+We will try our best to complete work before Sunday, however if needed, team members will be available to finish work on Sundays.

+9. **Project Manager**:

+We will not have a Project Manager for this project, and instead we will be entirely democratic throughout the project.
+We will make decisions together, and split up our responsibilities equally.

 9. **Code of conduct**:
    - All team members will focus on what is best for the project.
    - All of us should participate in the project equally.
-   - Communicate in a proper way, not offending others in any case.
+   - We will communicate effectively, taking care not to offend others.
+   - We will make sure to be respectful of others and their time.
-   - We will make sure to
+   - We will make sure to actively participate in the project, and reply or react to Slack messages in the group channel within a reasonable timeframe.